mhmdmrad/Atomica/README.md

 ---

+## Important Note
+This project is inspired by kavan010's Gravity_Sim project, and part of my code is his code, so please, credit kavan010 for the idea, like I am doing and will do!

+---

 **Atomica** is a real-time C++ OpenGL simulation and visualization project for atoms, bonds, and molecules, featuring an interactive 3D camera.
 It’s designed as a sandbox for learning modern OpenGL rendering techniques, physics engines, and GPU-based effects, and it offers an interactive physics and chemistry experience.

 ---